-- Create a new membership registration mechanism that is fairly and efficiently administered by a central arms-length body within the Liberal Party in accordance with unimpeachable ethical standards.
-More generally, we should also consider a significant role for a neutral body such as Elections Canada to better oversee the entire nomination process on behalf of all the political parties.
+- Create a new membership registration mechanism that is fairly and efficiently administered by a central arms-length body in accordance with unimpeachable ethical standards.
+More generally, we must consider a significant role for a neutral body such as Elections Canada to better oversee the entire nomination process on behalf of all the political parties.

 - Encourage the involvement of a much broader base of the riding electorate.
-This requires the elimination of unethical vote-buying and the undignified amassing of automaton voters that has become all-too-characteristic of Liberal nomination races, especially in so-called winnable ridings.
-One approach is to permit people to sign up to vote without payment, similar to the supporter category for the federal leadership race.
+This requires the elimination of unethical vote-buying and the undignified amassing of automaton voters.
+One approach is to permit people to sign up to vote without payment.
 But this will only work if we are able to perfect the process of obtaining satisfactory ID at the first point-of-contact, and maintain the continuity up to the day of voting.
-Another approach is to continue to require a payment for membership, and only permit voting by acceptably ID’d members with a longer-term and demonstrable attachment to the Liberal Party and its values, for example, only those persons who had signed up at least six or twelve months before the nomination vote.

-- Hold four to six week campaigns with all nominations being held according to a public and predictable schedule.
+- Limit all nomination campaigns to four to six weeks with a public and predictable schedule.
 This allows candidates to get into the race and, if they lose, return to their prior occupations as soon as possible.
 This would also eliminate the need for any special treatment for so-called star candidates for whom nominations are deliberately delayed to the last moment to minimize a break with their employment.

 - Implement online voting, subject to a rigorous system to authenticate voters.
 This requires the process of joining the party to be much more rigorously administered by a credible arms-length body mentioned above, at which time personal ID, that will eventually be presented at the time of a vote, is assessed and determined to be acceptable.